Parsec: In popular culture

-The parsec is used incorrectly as a measurement of time by Han Solo in the first Star Wars film, when he claims his ship, the Millennium Falcon "made the Kessel Run in less than 12 parsecs," originally with the intention of presenting Solo as "something of a bull artist who didn't always know precisely what he was talking about."
-The claim is repeated in The Force Awakens, but in Solo: A Star Wars Story it is stated that the Millennium Falcon has traveled a shorter distance (as opposed to a quicker time) due to a more dangerous route through the Kessel Run, enabled by its speed and maneuverability.
+The parsec is used incorrectly as a measurement of time by Han Solo in the first Star Wars film, when he claims that his ship, the Millennium Falcon, "made the Kessel Run in less than 12 parsecs," originally with the intention of presenting Solo as "something of a bull artist who didn't always know precisely what he was talking about."
+The claim is repeated in The Force Awakens.
+In Solo: A Star Wars Story, it is stated that the Millennium Falcon has traveled a shorter distance (as opposed to a quicker time) due to a more dangerous route through the Kessel Run, enabled by its speed and maneuverability.
 It is also used incorrectly in The Mandalorian.